openlibhums/datacite/README.md

 # datecitexml
-Allows staff to export a datacite xml file for creating DOIs.
+Allows staff to mint Datacite DOIs.

 ## Installation
 - Clone into the `/path/to/janeway/src/plugins` folder